mattychang/gryder_lab_IHK44/README.md

-# gryder
+# gryder_lab_IHK44

-Pipelines and scripts that I used/modified in the Gryder Lab for the IHK-44 paper.
+Scripts used in the Gryder Lab for the IHK-44 paper.

+All inquires can be directed to msc148@case.edu.